CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 This is a convenience method which handles most use cases for draw generation.

+The `automated` parameter is "truthy" and supports placing only seeded participants and any byes which are adjacent to seeded positions.
+Support for this scenario is provided to enable some unique positioning strategies where unseeded participants have some agency in the selection process.

 ```js
 const drawDefinitionValues = {
   eventId, // optional - used to find any avoidance policies to be applied